 As the name implies, this is two files in one, with the handle in the centre.
 There is a pivot file at one end, the teeth of which are extremely fine.
 At the other end is a smooth strip of steel, which is prepared by rubbing it on an abrasive before using it to burnish a pivot.
+(This preparation is called 'making' the burnisher.)
 Slotting file:

 This is used for cutting slots in screw heads.
-It is rather like a fine saw with teeth on both edges.
+It is rather like a fine saw with teeth on the edge and sides.